CDS22-formula Ireland — the De Simone Formulation cited in ECCO IBD guidelines and AGA pouchitis guidelines, available nationwide in Ireland

 CDS22-formula: The Direct Continuation, Now Available in Ireland

-CDS22-formula is launched as the direct replacement for original Vivomixx 450, containing the exact same 8 strains at the same DSM codes, from the same original master cell bank, at 450 billion CFU per sachet.
+CDS22-formula is launched as the direct replacement for original Vivomixx 450, containing the exact same 8 strains, from the same original master cell bank, at 450 billion CFU per sachet.
 It is currently the only product in Ireland carrying the original De Simone Formulation, available nationwide through Probiotic.ie.[3]

 Clinical Guidelines